 |Years Coached||Record||Win %||Playoff record||Playoff win %|

-Hank Stram was a football coach in the National Football League (NFL) from 1964 until 1977, finishing his career with the New Orleans Saints as their head coach.
-Over his thirteen years of coaching his teams compiled a cumulative record of 101-73-8.
-During his career he was a head coach for thirteen seasons, first with the Kansas City Chiefs.
-He led the Chiefs for eleven seasons, compiling a record of 94-52-8.
-In 1969, the Chiefs won the Super Bowl against the Minnesota Vikings 23-7.
-His next head coaching stint came with the New Orleans Saints.
-He coached the Saints from 1976 to 1977, leading the team to a 7-21-0 record during his two seasons as head coach.
+Hank Stram was a football coach in the National Football League (NFL) from 1960 to 1977, finishing his career as the head coach of the New Orleans Saints.
+Over his sixteen years of coaching his teams compiled a cumulative record of 126-90-8.
+During his career he was a head coach for sixteen seasons, first with the Dallas Texans.
+He led the Texans for fourteen seasons, compiling a record of 119-69-8.
+During his time leading the Texans the team won the championship in 1962 and 1969.
+His next head coaching stint was with the New Orleans Saints from 1976 to 1977, as he led the team to a 7-21-0 record.

 |1977 New Orleans Saints||Head Coach||3-11-0||0-0|

 |1974 Kansas City Chiefs||Head Coach||5-9-0||0-0|